LovelaceAcademy/Learn/_posts/2021-10-25-cardano-developer-vocabulary.markdown

 ### BECH32
 BECH32 (not to be confused with BIP32 in the standards section below) is a human-readable encoding format with [standardised prefixes](https://cips.cardano.org/cips/cip5/) such as addr1 or asset1.
 It is used across Cardano for end-user facing objects such as keys, addresses and native assets.

-## Standards (BIP/EIP/CIP)
+## Improvement Proposals
-The entire Blockchain industry is built on top of innovative standards that arose out of documented improvement proposals from different ecosystems.
+The Blockchain industry is built on top of innovative standards (BIP/EIP/CIP/etc.) that arose out of documented improvement proposals from different ecosystems.
 ### BIP and EIP
 Standards that came from [**B**itcoin **I**mprovement **P**roposals](https://github.com/bitcoin/bips) or [**E**thereum **I**mprovement **P**roposals](https://github.com/ethereum/EIPs/tree/master/EIPS).
-Notable ones include BIP32, BIP39 and BIP44 from Bitcoin that laid the foundation for cross-chain wallets through recovery phrases, root keys and hierarchical structured child keys/addresses.
+Notable ones include BIP32, BIP39 and BIP44 that laid the foundation for cross-chain wallets through recovery phrases, root keys and hierarchical structured child keys/addresses.
 It is also worthwhile knowing EIPs such as EIP20 and EIP721 which define the ERC20 and ERC721 token standards for tokens and non-fungible tokens in Ethereum.
 ### CIP
 Standards that came from Cardano.
 See the [full list](https://github.com/cardano-foundation/CIPs).